Azure-Samples/azure-search-openai-javascript/README.md

 - Azure Monitor: Pay-as-you-go tier.
 Costs based on data ingested.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)

-⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.
+⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down --purge`.

 ### Project setup